feathersjs-ecosystem/feathers-vuex/packages/example-nuxt/content/en/guides/vue-plugin.md

 ---
-title: Vue Plugin
+title: Using the Vue Plugin
 description: ''
 position: 2
+category: Guides
 ---

-# The Vue Plugin

 This `feathers-vuex` release includes a Vue plugin which gives all of your components easy access to the data modeling classes.
 It also automatically registers the included components.
 The below example is based on the [setup instructions in the API overview](/api-overview.html#setup).